kshedden/case_studies/methods/factor-overview.md

 sum.
 Analogously, let $P^c \equiv P\cdot W_c^{-1}$ denote the *column profiles* of $P$ (or of $X$).

+In many cases, the row sums will be approximately equal, so $W_r \propto 1_n$ and this matrix can effectively be ignored.
+However it is very unlikely that $W_c \propto 1_p$, and in fact the inhomogeneity in $c$ is the key feature in the data that motivates use of MCA.

 Our goals are as follows:

 * For any $1 \le i, j \le n$, the Euclidean distance from $F_{i,:}$ to